3 Ways to Promote Success for Professional Women in Healthcare

-Finding a mentor to encourage you and offer advice is common practice; it involves finding somebody in your field who is willing to give you their time and attention for free.
+Finding a mentor to encourage you and offer advice is a common practice.
+It involves finding somebody in your field who is willing to give you part of their time and attention for free.
 This generous yet responsible act can not only help to advance professional education, but also enrich understanding of the American healthcare institution in general.

 If you feel this may be a good route for you to take, then read the following guidance from Carol Baffi-Dugan and Robert Hung on finding and working with a mentor.

 Better Work-Life Balance

 One of the biggest challenges for women is the difficulty involved in juggling work and family.
 Women are often seen as child-bearers who take time off or move from full-time to part-time work so that they can take care of young children.
 This has been among the main factors having a negative impact on their careers in the past decades.

 In an article called Can Doctors Have Work-Life Balance?, Time spoke to medical students to find out whether this is the reality: